 These nicotine replacement products are available by prescription:

 - Nicotine nasal spray (Nicotrol NS).
 The nicotine in this product, sprayed directly into each nostril, is absorbed through your nasal membranes into your blood vessels.
 The nasal spray delivers nicotine a bit quicker than gum, lozenges or the patch, but not as rapidly as smoking a cigarette.
 It's usually prescribed for three-month periods for up to six months.
 Side effects may include nasal irritation.

 - Nicotine inhaler (Nicotrol).
 This device is shaped something like a cigarette holder.
-You puff on it, and it delivers nicotine vapor in your mouth.
+You puff on it, and it delivers nicotine vapor into your mouth.
 You absorb the nicotine through the lining in your mouth, where it then enters your bloodstream.
 Common side effects are mouth or throat irritation and occasional coughing.

 Medications that don't contain nicotine include:

-Counseling, support groups and smoking cessation programs
+Counseling, support groups and other programs

 Several types of counseling and support can help with stopping smoking:

 - Telephone counseling.
 No matter where you live, you can take advantage of phone counseling to help you give up tobacco.
 Every state in the U.S. has a telephone quit line, and some have more than one.
 To find the options in your state, call 800-QUIT-NOW (800-784-8669).